-Mountains® provides several feature detection methods, a range of graphical representations and classification tools.
+Mountains® software provides several feature detection methods, a range of graphical representations and classification tools.
 Mathieu Cognard, recently appointed product manager for SPM applications at Digital Surf, gives us a guided tour.

 The Particle analysis study is used to detect, quantify and classify particles, pores, grains, and other image features (of any shape and size) that have boundaries.